 The Battle of Fromelles occurred in northern France between 19 and 20 July 1916, midway between the British-occupied village of Fleurbaix and that of Fromelles behind the German lines.
 The battle was initially named for the village of Fleurbaix at the time.

 By July 1916, the dynamic had changed.
-The British had opened their Somme offensive on 1 July, resulting in a disaster that eclipsed anything the British had previously endured, sustaining 60,000 casualties in the first day.
-Near Fleurbaix, the British Staff decided that it would be useful to retake a salient (a projection of the German line into the Allied front), situated at about 16 kilometres (9.9 mi) from the city of Lille.
+The British had opened their Somme offensive on 1 July, sustaining 60,000 casualties on the first day: a disaster that eclipsed anything the British Army had previously endured.
+Near Fleurbaix, the British Staff decided that it would be useful to retake a salient (a projection of the German line into the Allied front), situated about 16 kilometres (10 mi) from the city of Lille.
 The action was intended as a diversion, to fix the German forces in place and prevent their being used to reinforce the Battle of the Somme that was taking place about 80 kilometres (50 miles) to the south.

 At that time XI Corps commanded by General Sir Richard Haking, comprised the British 61st and the Australian 5th Divisions.
 It was the first occasion that the AIF saw a large-scale action on the Western Front.
-The Australian Fifth Division comprised three Brigades; the 8th, 14th and 15th.
+The Australian Fifth Division comprised three Brigades; the 8th (/explore/units/60), 14th (/explore/units/803) and 15th (/explore/units/584).
 The 8th was a composite Brigade comprised of units drawn from across Australia.
 The 14th Brigade was comprised of Battalions from New South Wales.
 The 15th was drawn from Victoria.

 The area is very flat with a high water table.
 Instead of trenches, both sides used raised earthworks for protection from small arms and artillery fire, in order to manage the water that would have flooded below-ground defences.
 The Germans controlled the only "high ground" in the area; a feature called "The Sugarloaf", built around the ruins of a farmhouse destroyed in 1914.